Justincisive/Aussienomics/content/_index.md

 ## Why Subscribe?
 Our goal is simple: to truly understand what's unfolding in Australia.
 [Subscribe](/subscribe) to stay up-to-date on the latest developments, gain exclusive early access to incisive analysis before it's released publicly, and have the context you need to make sense of it all.

-You can see what we're all about by browsing our recent posts [here](/posts), or just go ahead and [subscribe](/subscribe) to get all future posts delivered to your inbox.
+You can see what we're all about by reading our latest analysis [here](/posts), or go ahead and [subscribe](/subscribe) to get all future posts delivered to your inbox.